IBM/z_ansible_collections_doc/source/installation/upgrade-collections.rst

 .. ...........................................................................
-.. © Copyright IBM Corporation 2025                                          .
+.. © Copyright IBM Corporation 2025
+..
+..
+This is an orphaned page because its not included in any toctree
+.. 'orphan' if set, warnings about this file not being included in any toctree
+..  will be suppressed.
 .. ...........................................................................

+:orphan:

 .. _upgrade-collections: